CLOSE

 Network Service Systems Laboratories.
 Wang Zhao Joined the company in 2018

 Wang, who has Chinese parents, lived in the U.S., speaks three languages, and is currently working in Japan, possesses a truly "cosmopolitan" sense of values.
-He feels that the free atmosphere at NTT Laboratories suits him well.
-“If you are looking for a free research environment, want to be a leading-edge researcher, want to work with leading-edge researchers, or want to keep working on your research theme over the long term, come to NTT Laboratories!”
+He feels that the free atmosphere at NTT R&D suits him well.
+“If you are looking for a free research environment, want to be a leading-edge researcher, want to work with leading-edge researchers, or want to keep working on your research theme over the long term, come to NTT R&D!”

 ※The names of research institutes and affiliate organizations of employees in the article are current at the time of the interview.
 Some may be old names of research institutes.